cringel66/track3proj1/index.md

 ![image](https://github.com/cringel66/track3proj1/assets/127979127/71e685fb-69d1-41fb-bbb0-0a6cf78efaf1)

 Every state has at least one museum.
 Surprisingly, Kansas has 2 museums on the list.
-Then it's surprise Illinois only has one listed when it has so many miles through the state and also that Abraham Lincoln was from Springlfield Illinios and there's so many attractions in that area for him.
+Then it's surprise Illinois only has one listed when it has so many miles through the state and also that Abraham Lincoln was from Springlfield Illinios along Route 66 and there's so many attractions in that area for him.

+These museums are a great place to stop to get local information and history.
+It makes seeing the 'sites' on the list that more interesting to stop for a picture.